 Jurassic Park (1993)

 The one that started it all.
 By 1993, Steven Spielberg had already directed his very best films: Jaws (1975), Close Encounters of the Third Kind (1977), Raiders of the Lost Ark (1981), and E.T. the ExtraTerrestrial (1982).
 He’d also done some pretty bad ones, like The Color Purple (1985) and Hook (1991).
 Jurassic Park falls somewhere in the middle.
-It has a clunky, badly edited first hour which interminably explains the mechanics of the plot (as if we cared, since we just want to see the dinosaurs), and an abundance of cartoony characters with almost no development.
-It’s even hard to believe the park’s owner, John Hammond, exists; as portrayed by Richard Attenborough in a one-note performance of saintly wonder (a Spielberg must-have), it’s hard to root for him once his science project runs amok.
+It has a clunky, badly edited first hour which interminably explains the mechanics of the plot (as if we cared, since we just want to see the dinosaurs), and an abundance of undeveloped characters you couldn’t care less for.

 The Lost World: Jurassic Park (1997)